aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/set-up-target-camera/_index.md

 ---
-title: "Set Camera Target and Position Camera in Java | Aspose.3D"
+title: "How to Set Camera Target and Position the Camera with Aspose.3D Java API"
-linktitle: "Set Camera Target and Position Camera in Java | Aspose.3D"
+linktitle: "How to Set Camera Target and Position the Camera with Aspose.3D Java API"
 second_title: "Aspose.3D Java API"
 description: "Learn how to set camera target and position the camera while initializing a 3D scene in Java using Aspose.3D.
 Includes camera look at tips and animation basics."
 weight: 11